jasonsbeer/Amiga-2000-EATX/README.md

 ## Changes from the original Amiga 2000
 ### Video
 The most obvious difference is removing the DB23 video connector in place of the HD15 connector.
 One of the goals of this project is to avoid parts that are not commercially available.
 The D-Sub 23 connector is a prime example.
 They are not stocked at popular electronic supply houses.
 Thus, the change to the widely available HD15 connector.
 The analog RGB outpus along with HSYNC and VSYNC are supplied using the VGA standard pin out configuration.
 Any VGA cable can be used to supply the video signal to a VGA monitor supporting the 15KHz standard, or widely available VGA conversion boxes.
-Pinouts are shown in Table 1.
 All other external video signals on the original Amiga are not available.
 These missing signals were intended to support external Genlocks, video editors, etc, among other hardware.

 All original signals are available on the internal video slot.